-Post-operative Information: Femoral Fracture, Pins/Wire Stabilization
+Post-operative Information: Tibial Fracture, Cross-pin Stabilization

-Your pet has had a fracture of the femur (i.e. broken thigh bone) repaired with metallic pins and wires.
+Your pet has had a fracture of the tibia (i.e. broken shin bone) repaired with metallic implants called K-wires or pins.
 These implants are surgically attached to the bone, bridging the fracture to provide stability until the bone heals to its original strength.
 The majority of patients will have their implants for their entire life, and do not have long term activity restrictions.